Hazarganji Chiltan National Park

 The park is located in the Sulaiman Mountains with desert and forest habitats, about 20 kilometers (12 mi) southwest of the city of Quetta.

-Hazarganji Chiltan National Park is another beautiful national park of Pakistan.
+Hazarganji Chiltan National Park is another beautiful national park in Pakistan.
 The area is mountainous with steep slopes divided by ravines.
 The Chiltan Hills and the Hazar Ganji Range lie west and east of the north-south Chiltan divide.
 It is easily accessible from the provincial capital of Quetta and attracts many visitors.
 Amenities include a museum, picnic areas, and lodging at roadhouses.

 Hazarganji National Park History

-The name comes from the path between the mountains called “Hazarganji” which means (of a thousand treasures) in the native language, as it was a historical passage for Greco-Bactrian, Mongols, Scythians and migrating hordes of Baloch tribes.
+The name comes from the path between the mountains called “Hazarganji” which means (of a thousand treasures) in the native language, as it was a historical passage for Greco-Bactrian, Mongols, Scythians, and migrating hordes of Baloch tribes.

 Chiltan National Park Wildlife

-Birds include the very rare Houbara bustard, griffon vulture, Egyptian vulture, crested buzzard (winter only), late falcon, peregrine falcon, common kestrel, common grebe (winter only), Indian kestrel, Indian cuckoo, European bee-eater (breeding only ), ruffed grouse, European nightjar (breeding/summer only), long-billed warbler, eastern warbler, variable thrush, blue rocker, white-headed warbler, Liechtenstein’s desert finch and reptiles. monitor lizards, Russell’s viper, saw viper and spiny-tailed lizards. hazarganji chiltan national park
+The avian life in the park is diverse, with species like the very rare Houbara bustard, griffon vulture, Egyptian vulture, crested buzzard (during the winter), late falcon, peregrine falcon, common kestrel, common grebe (winter only), Indian kestrel, Indian cuckoo, European bee-eater (breeding only), ruffed grouse, European nightjar (breeding/summer only), long-billed warbler, eastern warbler, variable thrush, blue rocker, white-headed warbler, Liechtenstein’s desert finch, and various reptiles.

 MammalScientific namePresence